-Scored portfolios: Consumer loan portfolios that predominantly include residential real estate loans, credit card loans, auto loans to individuals and certain small business loans.
+Scored portfolios: Consumer loan portfolios that predominantly include residential real estate loans, credit

 SEC: Securities and Exchange Commission

 Securities financing agreements: Include resale, repurchase, securities borrowed and securities loaned agreements

 Seed capital: Initial JPMorgan capital invested in products, such as mutual funds, with the intention of ensuring the fund is of sufficient size to represent a viable offering to clients, enabling pricing of its shares, and allowing the manager to develop a track record.
 After these goals are achieved, the intent is to remove the Firm's capital from the investment.